-This release ships with Cloudera Manager 7.8.1.
+This release ships with Cloudera Manager 7.9.5.
 This new version of Cloudera Manager has the support to create and manage the ECS cluster.
-If you have an existing Base cluster setup, managed by Cloudera Manager, you must first upgrade Cloudera Manager to version 7.8.1.
+If you have an existing CDP Private Cloud Base cluster set up using an earlier version of Cloudera Manager, you must first upgrade Cloudera Manager to version 7.9.5.